ericshen183/comp2245-assignment2/README.md

 # comp2245-assignment2
-This is Assignment 2 for <Your Name>
+This is Assignment 2 for Eric Shen